dnlbowers/Vape-Store/TESTING.md

 |:---:|:---|
 |&check;| The site has a review form.
 |&check;| When there are no reviews for a product, the review form is displayed on the product details page.
-|&check;| When there are reviews they are displayed in an accordion with all relevant details visible.
+|&check;| When there are reviews, they are displayed in an accordion with all relevant details visible.
-|&check;| When there are reviews the is a button to add a review.
+|&check;| When there are reviews, the is a button to add a review.
-|&check;| The leave review takes the user to the review form page with the correct product name in the title and image displayed.
+|&check;| The leave review button takes the user to the review form page with the correct product name in the title and image displayed.
 |&check;| The review form has a field to enter the review title, rating, and text.
 |&check;| The review form has a button to submit the review.
-|&check;| Rating cannot be above 5 or below 1.
+|&check;| Rating cannot be above five or below one.
 |&check;| Rating is a number field.
-|&check;| Over all rating is re-calculated when a review is added.
+|&check;| Overall rating is re-calculated when a review is added.

 |passed | **View reviews of a product** so that I can **see what other people think of a product.**
 |:---:|:---|
-|&check;| Once successfully submitted the review is visible on the product details page.
+|&check;| Once successfully submitted, the review is visible on the product details page.
-|&check;| Author name is in the heading of the accordion item.
+|&check;| Author's name is in the accordion item heading.
-|&check;| Review title is in the heading of the accordion item.
+|&check;| Review title is in the accordion item heading.
 |&check;| Review text is previewed in the body of the accordion item.

 |passed | **Edit my reviews of a product** so that I can **update my public opinion should it ever change*
-|&check;| Review cannot be edited by a user who did not create the review (unless superuser) even by using the url.
+|&check;| Review cannot be edited by a user who did not create the review (unless superuser) even by using the URL.
 |&check;| Edit review for is pre-populated with the review details.
-|&check;| All reviews can be edited by a superuser.
+|&check;| A superuser can edit all reviews.
 |&check;| All reviews can be edited by the user who created the review.
-|&check;| Over all rating is re-calculated when a review is edited.
+|&check;| Overall rating is re-calculated when a review is edited.

 |passed | **delete my reviews of a product** so that I can **remove previous reviews should I see fit**
 |:---:|:---|
-|&check;| Review cannot be deleted by a user who did not create the review (unless superuser) even by using the url.
+|&check;| Review cannot be deleted by a user who did not create the review (unless superuser) even by using the URL.
-|&check;| All reviews can be deleted by a superuser.
+|&check;| A superuser can delete all reviews.
 |&check;| All reviews can be deleted by the user who created the review.
-|&check;| Over all rating is re-calculated when a review is deleted.
+|&check;| Overall rating is re-calculated when a review is deleted.

 #### **EPIC 8 - Marketing:**